mfitzp/max30100/README.md

 The MX30100 chip provides an interrupt mechanism which can be used to trigger readings once values are available.
 Using `gpiozero` we can connect this interrupt trigger to the `MAX30100.read_sensor` method, resulting in real-time measurement output in our FIFO buffer.
+Connect the INT pin of the MAX301000 to a suitable pin on your controller.
 For example —

     mx30.set_interrupt(max30100.INTERRUPT_FIFO)  # Set up a trigger to fire when the FIFO buffer (on the MAX30100) fills up.